 An election is looming in less than a month, and the prospect of letting a suspected terrorist rejected by the UK into Canada is not one for which much of the electorate has any patience.
-Adding to the general feeling of reticence of abetting Letts’ entering Canadian borders is the opinion of many legal experts that the Canadian government wouldn’t be able to charge him with anything much.
+Adding to the general feeling of distaste at abetting Letts’ entering Canadian borders is the opinion of many legal experts that the Canadian government wouldn’t be able to charge him with anything much.
 The reason is that Mr. Letts’ traveled to Syria on his British passport from within the territory of the UK.
 It is a crime in Canada to travel for purposes of engaging terrorism aiding in terrorist acts either from Canadian borders or while using a Canadian passport.
 Mr. Letts appears not have broken this specific law.

 In a statement, the Kurdish administration called for “a special international tribunal in North-East Syria to prosecute terrorists” to ensure that trials are “conducted fairly and in accordance with international law and human rights covenants and charters”.

 Speaking to the BBC, the administration’s head of foreign affairs, Abdul Karim Omar, asserted that the fact that so few nations had repatriated their citizens who joined ISIS has added to their problems.